Why Power BI Licensing Decisions Cost Enterprises Thousands

 Scenario 1: Small BI Team (Under 50 Users)

-If all your datasets are under 1 GB, 8 refreshes per day is sufficient, you do not need paginated reports or deployment pipelines, and you do not need to embed for external customers, then Power BI Pro at $10 per user per month is the correct choice.
-Total cost for 50 users: $500 per month.
-If you are on Microsoft 365 E5, Pro is already included at no additional cost.
+If all your datasets are under 1 GB, then 8 refreshes per day is enough.
+You do not need paginated reports or deployment pipelines.
+Additionally, you do not need to embed for external customers.
+In this case, Power BI Pro at $10 per user per month is the right choice.

 Scenario 2: Growing BI Team Needing Premium Features (50-250 Users)